umairayub79/MaDialog/README.md

 - simple beautiful dialogs with image support

 ## Installation
-Add this into yout root build.gradle file
+Add this into your project's root build.gradle file
 ```java
 allprojects {
 	repositories {